Resigning from a job

 How to Get Out of a Work Contract Legally

 Getting out of a work contract prematurely can have consequences.
 A breach of contract happens when any of the parties does not fulfill the obligations mentioned in the agreement.
-The other party may sue the defaulting party and the later is most likely to receive a judgment of breach.
+The other party may sue the defaulting party, and the latter is most likely to receive a judgment of breach.
 But sometimes, you need to get out of the contract, probably for valid reasons.
-So, if you don’t want to continue with your present employment, but want to get out of the work contract legally without being sued, then here are a few ways to do that.
-Here at OneHowTo.com, we are going to discuss about how to get out of a work contract legally.
+So, if you don’t want to continue with your present employment but want to get out of the work contract legally without being sued, then here are a few ways to do that.
+Here at OneHowTo.com, we are going to discuss how to get out of a work contract legally.

 Contents